civican/legisinfo/42-1/bills/C-69/bill_text.md

 ### Major Works in any Navigable Water and Works in Navigable Waters Listed in Schedule

+### Section 4.1

+An owner who proposes to construct, place, alter, rebuild, remove or decommission one of the following works may do so if the work, or its construction, placement, alteration, rebuilding, removal or decommissioning, would not interfere with navigation and the owner, before beginning the construction, placement, alteration, rebuilding, removal or decommissioning, deposits any information specified by the Minister in any place specified by the Minister and publishes a notice in any manner, and including any information, specified by the Minister:

+a major work in, on, over, under, through or across any navigable water; or

+a work — other than a minor work — in, on, over, under, through or across any navigable water that is listed in the schedule.

 ### Section 5

-  **(1)** An owner must make an application for an approval to the Minister — in the form and manner, and containing the information, specified by the Minister — if he or she proposes to construct, place, alter, rebuild, remove or decommission
+  **(1)** An owner who proposes to construct, place, alter, rebuild, remove or decommission one of the following works must make an application for an approval to the Minister — in the form and manner, and containing the information, specified by the Minister — if the work, or its construction, placement, alteration, rebuilding, removal or decommissioning, may interfere with navigation:

     a major work in, on, over, under, through or across any navigable water; or